smnbbrv/ngx-grpc/README.md

 Then open the browser console and you should see all the requests and responses in a readable format.

-Optionally, you can provide provide the more detailed configuration as `GRPC_LOGGER_SETTINGS`.
+Optionally, you can provide a more detailed configuration.
 Example:

 ```ts
 GrpcLoggerModule.forRoot({